On the moment distance of Poisson processes: Main result

-This completes the proof of Lemma \ref{lem:mainclosed}. \end{proof} \begin{theorem} Let $a$ be an even natural number.
-Consider two $i.i.d$ Poisson processes having identical arrival rate $\lambda >0$ and let $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ be their arrival times, respectively.
-The following identities are valid for all $k\ge 1, r\ge 0$:
+This completes the proof of Lemma \ref{lem:mainclosed}. \end{proof} We are now ready to prove the main theorem, when $a$ is a positive even natural number. \begin{theorem} Let $a$ be a positive even natural number.
+Consider two i.i.d. and independent Poisson processes having identical arrival rate $\lambda >0$ and let $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ be their arrival times, respectively.
+The following identities are valid for all $k\ge 1, r\ge 0$

 \end{theorem} \begin{proof} The first part of the theorem follows immediately from Lemma \ref{lem:mainclosed} with $i=k+r.$ Putting together the first part of the theorem with $r=0,$ Definition (\ref{eq:rising}) and Identity (\ref{eq:binomial1}) we get